sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

 This is not the only place where referential-transparency doesn't work.
 It's the same with all the `*Supplier` variants that must return a unique instance.
-We can't just refactor without thinking about what we are doing, because we may alter the behavior of our program.
+We can't refactor without thinking about what we are doing, because we may alter the behavior of our program.

 Doing so: